 Role in the project:

-UCL leads the overall project and will take a substantial role in WP1: Management, particularly in coordination of the consortium which it will lead; and WP4: Application Development, for its two exemplar applications, BAC (Binding Affinity Calculator) and Multiscale Materials Modelling.
+UCL leads the overall project and have taken a substantial role in WP1: Management, particularly in coordination of the consortium which it ha been leading; and WP4: Application Development, for its two exemplar applications, BAC (Binding Affinity Calculator) and Multiscale Materials Modelling.
 UCL will play a major role in WP2 (VVUQ primitives and formalisms) and WP3 (Multiscale VVUQ Tools) regarding the development and implementation of primitives relevant to the exemplar applications.
-UCL will also promote relevant research outcomes with WP6: Dissemination, for communication to a wider audience.
+UCL has also been promoting relevant research outcomes with WP6: Dissemination, for communication to a wider audience and public.

 Max-Planck-Gesellschaft zur Förderung der Wissenschaften e.V.

 The Max-Planck-Gesellschaft zur Förderung der Wissenschaften e.V (MPG) is represented in this proposal by the Max Planck Institute for Plasma Physics (IPP) which is one of the largest fusion research centres in Europe, where the main goal is to investigate the physical basis of a fusion reaction used as a new energy production source.
 In addition to two major fusion experiments (ASDEX upgrade, a medium size tokamak based in Garching, and W7X, a large stellarator currently under construction in Greifswald) and two theory divisions, it also houses a joint computing centre (RZG) of the IPP and the Max Planck Society, which offers services for Max Planck Institutes all over Germany.
 The institute coordinates leading expertise on both experimental and theoretical plasma physics, and drives the development of some of the most advanced simulation codes in this field.
 IPP is also involved in the Integrated Modelling activities of EUROfusion, which develops a simulation platform composed of a generic set of tools for modelling an entire tokamak experiment.